Skip to main content

 • whether a fixed tariff is close to ending, where a specific switch date may matter

-If you decide Octopus is the right fit, you can use Matt’s Octopus referral code when you sign up.
+If you decide Octopus is the right fit, you can use the Octopus referral link when you sign up.
 It should still be a tariff decision first, not just a code decision.